 Two Vietnamese foods that I learned to love on my first trip to Vietnam were Beef Pho and Spring Rolls (gỏi cuốn).
 That was about it for my culinary expertise.
 But for years I exclaimed, “I love Vietnamese food!”
 Seriously, right?
 As if I even had a clue beyond those two dishes I had eaten.
 But guess what?
 Now I actually do have a clue, because I have finally taken a Vietnamese food tour in Hanoi.
-Now I can even put an actual name to my palate’s favorites.
+Now I can even put an actual name to my palate’s favorites and have a Vietnamese food guide blog to prove it.

 One of the things I observed on my Vietnamese food tour were that many local shops and cafes often cook their particular specialty dishes near the front entrance, rather than in an out-of-sight kitchen in the back.
 And although there may be more extensive selections offered on the menu, the main culinary stars are what you want to focus on and order accordingly!